Category Archives: frugal strategies

 He informed me there’s a webpage on the bank site where you can easily prepay whatever amount you want.
 I was delighted to hear this and checked it out right away, only to find the webpage was down – and has continued to be non-functional for months.
 Apparently making it convenient for borrowers to pay off their mortgages even a bit early isn’t a priority.

-Fortunately my husband and I are a good team; I comb through our budget to put towards the extra mortgage payment and he takes care of the hassle of making the payment.
+Fortunately my husband and I are a good team; I comb through our budget for funds to put towards the extra mortgage payment and he takes care of the hassle of making the payment.
 I’m going to share what’s involved and if you’re interested in making a one time or regular prepayment on your mortgage, knowing what is involved will make it more doable for you.

 One huge thing I learned is that we don’t have to put down a very large amount, despite what I was previously told.
 It seems that the minimum payment you can make depends on the loan amount so you can’t throw five hundred shekels at it.
 And there is a fee of 60 shekels each time we make a prepayment, so it’s worth waiting a little longer and paying a larger amount to save a bit on the fee.
 I have no idea why we had to pay a penalty fee of thousands of shekels in the past when we prepaid a large amount.